shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 ## Building the `latency_control` Tutorial
 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script located in
-> the root of your oneAPI installation.
+> the root of your oneAPI installation as follows:
 >
-> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+> Linux Sudo: `. /opt/intel/oneapi/setvars.sh`
 >
-> Linux User: . ~/intel/oneapi/setvars.sh
+> Linux User: `. ~/intel/oneapi/setvars.sh`
 >
-> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
+> Windows: `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
 >
->For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>For more information on environment variables, see [*Use the `setvars` Script for Linux or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [*Use the `setvars` Script for Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### Include Files
 The included header `dpc_common.hpp` is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

 ### Running Samples in DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
-Compiles to FPGA are only supported on fpga_compile nodes.
-Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
+Compiles to FPGA are supported only on `fpga_compile` nodes.
+Executing programs on FPGA hardware is only supported on `fpga_runtime` nodes of the appropriate type, such as `fpga_runtime:arria10` or `fpga_runtime:stratix10`.
 Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).
+For more information, see the *Intel® oneAPI Base Toolkit Get Started Guide* ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

-When compiling for FPGA hardware, it is recommended to increase the job timeout to 12h.
+When compiling for FPGA hardware, increase the job timeout to 12h.

 ### Using Visual Studio Code*  (Optional)